Creating a highly engaged workplace begins with having effective employee retention strategies.

 8. Build an Employee Recognition and Reward Program

-Building a recognition and reward program is all about telling them that you notice and appreciate their efforts and work.
+Building a recognition and reward program is about telling them you notice and appreciate their efforts and work.
 It could be a simple high five or a thank you note or a simple message on social media.
 Or It could be a company-sponsored outing, a thoughtful email, or a gift card to their favorite store.

 When employees feel valued and appreciated, they have a positive perception of their workplace.
 But keep in mind that recognition has to be done well in order to be effective.